Moscow Kremlin Museums: Archangel Cathedral

-The Archangel Cathedral was constructed from 1505 to 1508 by Italian Architect Aloisio Novyi and is noted as the most unique monument in the whole ensemble of the Cathedral Square of the Moscow Kremlin.
+The Archangel Cathedral was constructed from 1505 to 1508 by Italian Architect Aloisio Novyi.
 The cathedral was built to signify the end of Mongol rule and the strength of the grand princes of Russia.
-The cathedral is dedicated to the Archangel Michael, the patron saint of princes in the feats of arms.
-Grand princes used to go there to pray before leaving for war and younger brother of princes swore an oath of loyalty to grand princes here.
-Later, tsars would pay respects to their ancestors after a coronation ceremony at the cathedral.

 Annunciation Cathedral

 The Annunciation Cathedral was built in 1484-1489 during the reign of the Sovereign of All Russia Ivan III.
-Unlike the other new residence building in the Kremlin, the Annunciation Cathedral was built by Pskov architects rather than Italian architects.
-It holds features of both Moscow and Pskov architectural traditions.

 The cathedral was consecrated in honor of the Annunciation Day devoted to the announcement by the Archangel Gabriel to the Virgin Mary that she was going to give birth to the son of God.

-In 1508, on decree of Great Prince Vasily Ivanovich, the domes were gilded, and the icons of the iconostasis were covered with silver, gold and glass beads.
-Tsar Ivan IV the Terrible added four small side churches at the corners of the galleries, while two black cupolas were built above the western part of the cathedral and the domes and roof were covered with copper gilt plates.
+In 1508, on decree of Great Prince Vasily Ivanovich, the domes were gilded.
 The Annunciation Cathedral served as the private chapel of the Moscow great princes and tsars for centuries.
-After the 1917 Revolution, the cathedral was closed, and the Kremlin Museum took over the care of the cathedral in efforts to preserve and restore its works of art.
+After the 1917 Revolution, the cathedral was closed, and the Kremlin Museum took over the care of the cathedral.

 Patriarch's Palace

 In 1450, Metropolitan Jonah built the Church of Deposition of the Virgin's Robe, however a fire in 1473 destroyed the entire residence.
 Pskov architects built a new Church of Deposition of the Virgin's Robe from 1484 to 1485.
 Another fire in 1626 damaged the Patriarchal Court and restorations began in 1643 at the times of Patriarch Joseph.
-There were built the Cross, the Golden, the Cell and the Treasury chambers.
-In its next period of life the Patriarchal Court in the Kremlin was remodeled by Patriarch Nikon until he left.
-Later Patriarchs reconstructed and decorated the palace in varying degrees.

 When the patriarchates and the institutions of the Holy Synod, the Moscow Synodal Office was located there in the 18th – 19th centuries.
 It was not until 1918 that the Patriarch's Palace was transferred to the jurisdiction of the museum.
-Since then, the museum has begun a long process of conservation and restoring the original images.
-As recent as 2013, several paintings were uncovered from the 17th century.